HumanityReport.com

 Highest Risk Since Cold War[125]

 Doomsday Clock at 85 seconds — closest ever.
-Moved 4 seconds closer in Jan 2026[79].
+Moved 4 seconds closer in Jan 2026 (from 89s)[79].
 Multiple flashpoints active

 AI + Nukes